 - A round of dice-rolling dress-up racing with a Barbie doll as the coveted prize

 - And little pink shopping bags filled with Barbie themed goodies served as the thank you gifts for guests

 For once I kept the menu for our party SUPER SIMPLE:

-- Pink and purple swirled cupcakes with golden star sprinkles–box cake mix with homemade buttercream frosting from my favorite recipe here.
+- Pink and purple swirled cupcakes with golden star sprinkles--box cake mix with homemade cream cheese frosting from my favorite recipe.
 The adorable pink polka dot wrappers, frosting gel dye, and sprinkles all came from the Wilton section at Party City.

 - Strawberry yogurt covered pretzels